 Failing to yield at a crosswalk is not a deportable crime, so immigration status should not be affected … but there is no guarantee.
 Aliens should consult experienced counsel whenever they are facing criminal charges to discuss deportation issues.
-Read more about the criminal defense of immigrants in Nevada.

 13. Should I fight my charge or just plead guilty?